The Privacy, Data Protection and Cybersecurity Law Review: Estonia

 International data transfer and data localisation

-As the GDPR is fully applicable in Estonia, international data transfers must follow the requirements of the GDPR.
+As the GDPR is fully applicable in Estonia, international data transfers must follow its requirements.
 This means that transfers of personal data to countries outside the European Economic Area (EEA) are restricted.
-Hence, in order to perform a restricted transfer of personal data from Estonia to outside of the EEA, special steps need to be taken.
-For example, personal data can be transferred outside of the EEA if it is established that the restricted transfer is covered by an adequacy decision.
+Hence, to perform a restricted transfer of personal data from Estonia to outside the EEA, special steps need to be taken.
+For example, personal data can be transferred outside the EEA if it is established that the restricted transfer is covered by an adequacy decision.
 If no adequacy decision is made about the country where the data is transferred, then other appropriate safeguards (e.g., binding corporate rules or standard contractual clauses) must be used.
+In addition, because of the 16 July 2020 judgment in Data Protection Commissioner v.
+Facebook Ireland Limited and Maximillian Schrems (the Schrems II case),28 certain supplementary measures (e.g., encryption) may need to be taken when personal data is being transferred to a third country.
+However, as at July 2021, the DPI has not started to actively monitor nor enforce violations resulting from international data transfers in conflict with the Schrems II judgment.
+As regards data localisation, Estonia strongly opposes it and is one of the EU's major proponents of free movement of data.
+Estonia also considered free movement of data as one of its most important priorities during the Estonian presidency of the EU from 1 July to 31 December 2017.29

 Company policies and practices

-Another frequent issue in Estonia is that companies usually have not performed a legitimate interest assessment when they rely on legitimate interests as a legal ground for data processing.
-Similarly, many Estonian companies that are under the obligation to perform a data protection impact assessment or the obligation to designate a data protection officer are still failing to comply with such obligations.
+Another frequent issue in Estonia is that companies usually have not performed a legitimate interest assessment (LIA) when they rely on legitimate interests as a legal ground for data processing.
+However, the situation should improve in the future as the only guideline issued by the DPI in 2020 was specifically on how to carry out an LIA.30 Similarly, many Estonian companies that are under the obligation to perform data protection impact assessments or to designate a data protection officer are still failing to comply with these obligations.

 Discovery and disclosure